THE NEW TESTAMENT PRINCIPLES OF PRAYER (Part 2)

 - The moment you began praying, a command was given.
 And now I am here to tell you what it was, for you are very precious to God.
 Listen carefully so that you can understand the meaning of your vision.

-We can never control God or manipulate Him to answer our prayers through our vain repetition, desperation, gesture, or posture in prayers.
+We can never exert any control upon God or manipulate Him to answer our prayers through our vain repetition, desperation, gesticulation or posture in prayers.

-In the first part of this piece, we shall examine some basic principles that should govern our prayers as the New Testament saints.
-Let us recap what we have discussed so far.
+In the first part of this piece we began to examine some basic principles that should govern our prayers as the New Testament saints.
+Let us recap what we have examined so far.

 First, our prayers must be offered only to the living God who created the heavens and the earth: